-AKLNG-6020-CRM-PLN-DOC-00001
+ALASKA LNG Cultural Resources Management Plan AKLNG-6020-CRM-PLN-DOC-00001

-ALASKA LNG Cultural Resources Management Plan Revision No. B
+Revision No. C

-February 10, 2021
+May 27, 2021

 PUBLIC Page 15

-Section 8 presents a summary of the actions, reports, and plans AGDC will complete to satisfy its responsibilities in the PA.
-Section 9 provides an overview of the Plans for Inadvertent Discovery of Cultural Resources and Human Remains, which is attached in its entirety as Appendix L. Section 10 describes the processes for making changes to the CRMP, including substantive modifications.
+Section 8 presents a summary of the actions, reports, and plans AGDC will complete to satisfy its responsibilities as defined in the PA.
+Section 9 provides an overview of the Plan for Inadvertent Discovery of Cultural Resources and Human Remains, which is attached in its entirety as Appendix L. Section 10 describes the processes for making changes to the CRMP, including substantive modifications.